Ravi-Prakash99/8-Bit-Counter-Ramp-Type-ADC-using-eSim/README.md

 ```

 # Result
-The Design and simulation of the SAR type ADC is finally done.
+The Design and simulation of the Ramp type ADC is finally done.
 The ouput has a very small error of around 1% which is quite minimal and in many inputs the output had close 0.1% error.
 The plots obtained are mathing the excepted waveforms.

 # Generation of Digital Block Model using Ngveri Tab
 1. Open eSim